-The pattern of increasing profitability (income/assets) and declining sales is consistent with improvements in firm-efficiency following acquisition.
-For instance if firms shut down or get rid of unprofitable divisions, sales would go down but profits as a percent of assets would increase.
+The pattern of increasing profitability (income/assets) and declining sales is consistent with improvements in firm-efficiency following acquisition.20 For instance if firms shut down or get rid of unprofitable divisions, sales would go down but profits as a percent of assets would increase.
 Also, declining employment and net PP&E suggest downsizing of divisions to improve overall profitability as a percent of assets.

-The results of increasing profitability are also consistent with the hypothesis that foreign ownership is associated with improvements in plant productivity (Aitken and Harrision, 1999, Perez-Gonzales, 2005, Arnold and Javorcik, 2005, Petkova, 2007).
-Declining sales in the target firms along with the downsizing of employment are also consistent with the comparative input cost hypothesis.
-Acquirers from emerging-markets come from environments where labor costs are low and they may be in the position to "insource" jobs by exploiting the low wages in their home countries by downsizing labor-intensive activities in the foreign country following the acquisition.
-However, the U.S. target also experiences improvements in profitability with more streamlined but efficient operations following restructuring by the emerging-market acquirer.
+In sum, we find evidence in support of the two hypotheses we set out to test.
+First, increasing profitability is consistent with the hypothesis that foreign ownership is associated with improvements in plant productivity.
+Second, declining sales in the target firms along with the downsizing of employment are consistent with the comparative input cost hypothesis.
+Acquirers from emerging markets come from environments where labor costs are low and they may be in the position to in-source jobs by exploiting the low wages in their home countries by downsizing labor-intensive activities in the U.S. following the acquisition.
+The U.S. target experiences